 Finally, let's get to the frying!

 The Belgian secret to perfectly cooked fries is that they are cooked twice!
 The first cook is at a relatively low temperature (320-325° F) and the second is considerably higher at 370-375° F. And yes, you will need a kitchen thermometer for this recipe.
 We do not recommend attempting this without one.

 The time between the two fries isn’t critical so you can complete several batches with the first fry before increasing the heat for the second fry.
 You want to only add a handful or so of fries to the oil at a given time to prevent the temp from dropping too much and to prevent the fries from sticking together.

 After each cook, remove your fries onto a paper towel lined plate or cooling rack to allow any additional oil to drain.
-After the final cook, you will remove the fries to a towel briefly then add to a large dish with Veggie Season’s Roasted Garlic Butter seasoning and toss to evenly coat the fries.
+After the final cook, you will remove the fries to a towel briefly then add to a large dish with your preferred garlic seasoning (we use Veggie Season's Roasted Garlic Butter seasoning) and toss to evenly coat the fries.

 Veggie Season's has a nice variety of seasoning blends that are fun to use on Homemade Fries.
 We personally tried this with several blends and loved them all, but landed on the Roasted Garlic Butter for this particular recipe.
 Their line-up of 6 blends includes: Roasted Garlic Butter, Parmesan Herb, Sharp Cheddar, Spicy Herb, Red Pepper Cajun and Farmhouse Ranch.
 Check out some of our other recipes using their blends below:

 Find all of Veggie Season's flavors HERE and use the promocode COOKINGWITHWINE40 for 40% off orders over $15.